ACT Work Groups

 In June, the group created and delivered a 'Carrier eSignature Advocacy' document - Reaching out to carriers not documented as accepting UETA- and ESIGN-compliant vendor eSignatures from agencies.
 This document provides significant background and rationale to urge carriers to accept agency eSignatures along with their own proprietary solutions.
 We are seeing positive responses from carriers.

-The group just issued additional resources for agencies, such as eSignature benefits guides for agency reps and customers, training/troubleshooting documents, and workflow templates.
+The group recently completed additional resources for agencies, such as eSignature Benefits Guides for agency reps and customers, Training & Troubleshooting documents, and an eSignature Workflow template.

 Co-Chairs: Joyce Sigler (Jones & Wenner Insurance) and Nick Khamarji, Jr. (New England Insurance)